Native CDFIs

 To invest for prosperity in Native communities, successful financial services need to reflect traditional values, guided by the wisdom to plan for multiple generations.

 The services must also account for the impact of history.
 The systemic racism, violence, and exclusion that began in these lands centuries ago continues today—resulting in traumas, financial instability, and other barriers that make it harder for the communities we partner with to thrive on their own terms.
+These patterns were profoundly evident during the recent pandemic, when government responses left an enormous gap for Native communities.
+Nonetheless, Native CDFIs were able to step in and step up to fill the gap by providing loans, services, connections, and more to help families, businesses, and communities.

 Native CDFIs understand this need and are experts in serving, responding, and delivering results successfully.
-Their practical know-how builds upon the wealth of wisdom in Native communities and the need to heal.
-They connect investors to Native businesses with a respect for history, culture, and context that helps communities thrive for the long term.
+Their practical know-how builds on the wealth of wisdom in Native communities and the need to heal.

 Five Reasons to Partner with Native CDFIs for Long-Term Impact